marcoortiz479/Analyzing_Industry_Carbon_Emissions_PostgreSQL/README.md

-# Analyzing Industry Carbon Emissions | SQL
+# Analyzing Industry Carbon Emissions | PostgreSQL
 This project aims to analyze carbon emissions across various industries using publicly available datasets.
 The goal is to identify trends, high-emission sectors, and potential areas for improvement using statistical methods and data visualization to view reporting.
 ## 📊 Dataset Overview